tushar0807/Code-Colab/README.md

 ## Functionalities
 - [ ]  Real Time Code Editor
 - [ ]  Multiple Users can work on same code at a same time
-- [ ]  Multiple Language + Multiple Theam Support
+- [ ]  Multiple Language + Multiple Theame Support
-- [ ]  User Can boradcase message in real time to other users in realtime
+- [ ]  User Can boradcast message to other users in realtime
 - [ ]  User can compile and run code right in browser
 - [ ]  Language Supported - C++,Java,Python